I advertise the papers I think a lot about through my X highlights.

 Featured in Nature's Computational Social Science Collection; Selected media coverage “Swarm Agents Club 集智俱乐部”; X thread

-Presented at Computational Organization Modeling Society Brown Bag Seminar 2023 and Harvard D^3 Institute research workshop 2022.
+Presented at The Computational Organization Modeling Society Brown Bag Seminar 2023 and Harvard D^3 Institute research workshop 2022.
 Slides

 Persistence Paradox in Dynamic Science [Preprint]